Academic Support and Disability Services

-Telephones: Available on the upper level of the Sharp Theater lobby near the women’s restroom and on the plaza level near Paul Hall, opposite staircase D.
+Telephones: Available on the upper level of the Peter Jay Sharp Theater lobby near the women’s restroom and on the plaza level near Paul Hall, opposite staircase D.

 Accessible Seating: All venues have accessible seating locations.
 Specify your requests when purchasing to ensure accommodations.

 Braille and Large Print Programs: Available at all on-campus performances.
-See an usher for assistance.
+Please ask an usher for assistance.

 Assistive Listening Devices: Assistive listening devices (headsets and neck loops) available in the Stephanie P. McClelland Drama Theater and The Peter Jay Sharp Theater.
-See House Manager in theater lobby.
-A valid photo I.D. is needed to ensure return.
+Ask the House Manager in the theater lobby.
+A valid photo ID is needed to ensure return.

 Campus Housing (Meredith Willson Residence Hall): For housing-related accessibility questions and/or accommodation requests, please contact the Office of Academic Support and Disability Services.